 Another story is that while Bellini was writing his masterpiece, he regularly went to a restaurant and ordered just this dish of pasta, so the owner finally named it after the opera in honour of his famous customer.
 Some say that at that time, the dish was plated in a slightly different way to make it look like Sicily’s famous volcano, Etna.
 The eggplant was placed at the bottom, a hill of pasta was piled on top of the eggplant and the tomato sauce with grated ricotta salata covered everything!

 When it comes to the tomatoes, fresh is best especially if you can get hold of San Marzano tomatoes.
 However, a good quality Italian passata rustica or tinned whole tomatoes from Italy work well too.
 Alternatively you can use a mixture of fresh tomatoes and passata.
 This time we used just passata.

 As with many pasta recipes, cheese is more than mere seasoning for pasta alla Norma.
 You can’t have it without the cheese which really should be ricotta salata.
 This is a typical Sicilian cheese.
 The word ‘ricotta’ means re-cooked and ‘salata’ means salted.
-Ricotta Salata is cheese made from the whey part of sheep’s milk, which is pressed, salted and aged for at least 90 days.
+Ricotta Salata is cheese made from the whey of sheep’s milk, which is pressed, salted and aged for at least 90 days.
 It is milky white in colour with a firm texture and salty taste.

 Ricotta salata can be bought from Italian speciality food shops or online, but if you can’t find it, you can use feta, preferably aged feta.
 You will need to let the feta dry out a bit before grating it.
 Just pat it dry with kitchen paper and leave it to dry out at room temperature for a couple of hours.